laurenqiu/100-days-of-code/log.md

 ### Day 12: July 4, 2024

-**Today's Progress**: Completed reading *Intro to CSS* and completed 2 out of 5 excercises; I practice using the principle learned from *Commit Message* by using the subject and body structure for my exercises repo commit.
+**Today's Progress**: Completed reading *Intro to CSS* and completed 2 out of 5 excercises; I practiced using the principle learned from *Commit Message* by using the subject and body structure for my exercises repo commit.

-**Thoughts**: My programming process slowed down a bit today as I have to prepare for postgraduate studies on the side, visa application, part-time jobs / scholarship opportunities, etc. But I manage to put around 2 hours on the programming studies, I think this is good enough...for now.
+**Thoughts**: My programming process slowed down a bit today as I have to prepare for postgraduate studies on the side, such as visa application, part-time jobs and scholarship opportunities.
+But I managed to put around 2 hours on the programming studies, I think this is good enough...for now.
 My sister-in-law forwarded a supermarket position in Germany to me today, and I told her about the news of me having a postgraduate offer (though I guess I need to "run" one more time because of the school's location).
 She's happy about that.
 My mum is also more peaceful and less worried now.